 The safety and efficacy of LNCS have been researched for decades.
 This summary provides a broad selection of recent and well-designed scientific studies, articles and position statements in addition to a quick summary of the evaluation and regulatory review of LNCS and the U.S. and globally.

-Recommending zero calorie Splenda can help patients achieve and sustain their health goals.
+Recommending no calorie Splenda can help patients achieve and sustain their health goals.
 Switching from caloric sweeteners like sugar, to Splenda helps your patients lose weight2, manage diabetes and blood sugar levels1, and live a healthier lifestyle.

 Splenda Original and Splenda Stevia are consumer-preferred options.